mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 1. Opened the completed resource group.
 2. Confirmed the resource group name.
 3. Confirmed the subscription name.
-4. Confirmed the location was Central US.
+4. Confirmed that the location was Central US.
 5. Confirmed that no deployments were listed.
-6. Confirmed that no resources existed inside the resource group yet.
+6. Confirmed that no workload resources existed inside the resource group.
 7. Redacted the subscription ID.

 ![Resource group created](screenshots/17-resource-group-created.png)

-**Screenshot evidence:** The resource group exists in Central US, contains no deployed resources, and displays the expected MRTG tags.
+**Validation:** The resource group existed in Central US, contained no deployed workload resources, and displayed the expected MRTG tags.

 ---